VigneshVSV/hololinked/README.md

     O.run_with_http_server(ssl_context=ssl_context)
 ```

 Here one can see the use of `instance_name` and why it turns up in the URL path.
+See the detailed example of the above code [here](https://gitlab.com/hololinked-examples/oceanoptics-spectrometer/-/blob/simple/oceanoptics_spectrometer/device.py?ref_type=heads).

 ##### NOTE - The package is under active development.
 Contributors welcome, please check CONTRIBUTING.md.